stolksdorf/vitreum/README.md

 ## Headtags
-Sometimes you'll want your components to be able to modify what's in your HTML `head`, such for `title` tags or `meta descriptions`.
+Sometimes you'll want your components to be able to modify what's in your HTML `head`, such for `title` tags or `meta` descriptions.
 This can be pretty tricky to pull off, so this functionality comes built into Vitreum.

 ```javascript
 const Headtags = require('vitreum/headtags');